------------------------------------------------------------- -------------------------------------------------------------

 by Apr 23, 2024Culture, Growth, HR, Talent

 When we bring new employees on board, many of us still cling to an outdated mindset, assuming they’ll remain with the company for the next 30 years until retirement, perhaps with a gold watch in hand.
 Even worse, when we worry about them leaving, we hesitate to invest in their development, fearing they’ll take those enhanced skills elsewhere.
-This approach isn’t aligned with reality, nor is it conducive to how we should approach employment in the present or future.
+This approach isn’t aligned with reality, nor is it conducive to how we should approach employment and employee investment in the present or future.

 What we need to do instead is embrace the mentality of a college football coach.